 In this research, we wanted to see if palliative care helps people with advanced dementia or helps their family or carers.
 We also wanted to describe how researchers tried to measure the effect of palliative care.

-To assess the effect of palliative care interventions in advanced dementia and to report on the range of outcome measures used.
+To assess the effect of palliative care interventions in advanced dementia.

-We searched ALOIS, the Cochrane Dementia and Cognitive Improvement Group's Specialized Register on 4 February 2016.
+We searched ALOIS, the Cochrane Dementia and Cognitive Improvement Group's Specialised Register on 7 October 2020.
 ALOIS contains records of clinical trials identified from monthly searches of several major healthcare databases, trial registries and grey literature sources.
-We ran additional searches across MEDLINE (OvidSP), Embase (OvidSP), PsycINFO (OvidSP), CINAHL (EBSCOhost), LILACS (BIREME), Web of Science Core Collection (ISI Web of Science), ClinicalTrials.gov and the World Health Organization ICTRP trial portal to ensure that the searches were as comprehensive and as up-to-date as possible.
+We ran additional searches across MEDLINE (OvidSP), Embase (OvidSP), four other databases and two trial registries on 7 October 2020 to ensure that the searches were as comprehensive and as up-to-date as possible.

-We searched for randomised (RCT) and non-randomised controlled trials (nRCT), controlled before-and-after studies (CBA) and interrupted time series studies evaluating the impact of palliative care interventions for adults with dementia of any type, staged as advanced dementia by a recognised and validated tool.
+We searched for randomised (RCTs) and non-randomised controlled trials (nRCTs), controlled before-and-after studies and interrupted time series studies evaluating the impact of palliative care interventions for adults with advanced dementia of any type.
 Participants could be people with advanced dementia, their family members, clinicians or paid care staff.
 We included clinical interventions and non-clinical interventions.
 Comparators were usual care or another palliative care intervention.
-We did not exclude studies on the basis of outcomes measured and recorded all outcomes measured in included studies.
+We did not exclude studies based on outcomes measured.